-During new hire orientation, the Director of Security Services, along with the Title IX Coordinator, provides information to new staff and faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter as it relates to sexual assault, domestic violence, dating violence, and stalking.
-Our Title IX Coordinator now also reviews our Title IX Policy with all new staff and faculty members.
+During new hire orientation, the Director of Security Services, along with the Title IX/Equal Opportunity Coordinator, provides information to new staff and faculty members as it relates to safety and security on campus as well as what it means to be a mandatory reporter as it relates to sexual assault, domestic violence, dating violence, and stalking.
+Our Title IX/Equal Opportunity Coordinator now also reviews our Policy Prohibiting Discrimination, Harassment, and Sexual Misconduct with all new staff and faculty members.

-Sex Offenses, Domestic and Dating Violence, and Stalking Training
+Sex Offenses, Domestic and Dating Violence, and Stalking Training dating violence, and stalking.

-Comprehensive education and prevention programs that inform the university community about the risks and myths that contribute to sexual assaults, domestic violence, dating violence, and stalking.
 The University of Puget Sound utilizes Vector Solutions to provide this yearly required session to all students, staff, and faculty.